rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 Should the collector choose the first one it encounters?
 The last one it encounters?
 Concatenate the two?
 Since the collector has no idea what to do, it “solves” the problem by throwing an exception and making it our problem.
 How thoughtful.
-Let’s suppose that our requirement is to create a comma-separated String with the animal names.
+Let’s suppose that our requirement is to create a comma-separated `String` with the animal names.
 We could write this:

 ````
 Stream<String> ohMy = Stream.of("lions", "tigers", "bears");
 Map<Integer, String> map = ohMy.collect(Collectors.toMap(
     String::length, k -> k, (s1, s2) -> s1 + "," + s2));
 System.out.println(map); // {5=lions,bears, 6=tigers}
 System.out.println(map.getClass()); // class. java.util.HashMap
 ````

-It so happens that the Map returned is a HashMap.
+It so happens that the `Map` returned is a `HashMap`.
 This behavior is not guaranteed.
-Suppose that we want to mandate that the code return a TreeMap instead.
+Suppose that we want to mandate that the code return a `TreeMap` instead.
 No problem.
 We would just add a constructor reference as a parameter:

 ````